 I mean, I would have never thought there could be a better foodstuff than pizza, but here it was, a version of pizza that was folded in half, sealed, baked to perfection, and somehow even cheesier than its predecessor.
 Life got just a little bit better after I discovered calzones.

-I love to make calzones at home too, although looks-wise, my homemade version leaves a little to be desired.
-Whoever can make six calzones in exactly the same perfectly-half-mooned shape—and with precise, scalloped rolled edges, no less—wins a trophy, in my book.
+I love to make vegetarian calzones at home, too, although looks-wise my homemade version leaves a little to be desired.
+Whoever can make six calzones in exactly the same perfectly-half-mooned shape—and with precise, scalloped rolled edges, no less—wins a trophy in my book.
 A big one.

-Me, well … my calzones aren’t the prettiest in town (hey, they’re rustic!), but they taste pretty good, if I do say so myself.
+My calzones aren't the prettiest in town (hey, they're rustic!), but they taste pretty good if I do say so myself.

 About the Recipe